 We are all aware of global warming.
 Climate change used to be something we were concerned about “in the future.”
 However, now we have undeniable scientific evidence that the earth’s climate is warming.
 Now.
 Exit Glacier Alaska is a visible and tangible and stark representation of the effects of global warming.

-A recent picture of my daughter Victoria, showing her disappointment about just how far Exit Glacier had receded since her last visit in 2005.
+A recent picture of my daughter Victoria, from Follow Me Away, showing her disappointment and displeasure about just how far Exit Glacier Alaska had receded since her last visit in 2005.

 You will want to start off your visit by stopping by the Exit Glacier Nature Center.
 There you will find all the information you need to plan your day and decide what kind of adventure is best for you and your party.